jonashackt/gitlab-ci-stack/README.md

 > There are three methods to enable the use of docker build and docker run during jobs; each with their own tradeoffs.

+__Don't get confused:__ those three methods could be either applied to a the GitLab runner package installed directly on the host OS - or as an alternative to a GitLab runner pre-installed inside [a GitLab-provided Docker image called gitlab/gitlab-runner](https://hub.docker.com/r/gitlab/gitlab-runner/) - [see the docs for details](https://docs.gitlab.com/runner/register/#one-line-registration-command)

 As "The simplest approach is to install GitLab Runner in shell execution mode", we use the `shell` executor for our setup primarily.
 The following ASCII art shows the simplicity of this approach:

 ```